 By Sherry Bunting

 When Mother Nature dishes out her worst, dairy farmers are at their best.
 It takes a lot to keep a herd milked, fed and comfortable during weather extremes.
 Attention to detail carries the day.
-We thank them for what they do every day!

 “There are no ‘snow days’ on the farm,” writes Tricia Adams at her family’s Hoffman Farms page on Facebook.
 Three generations of the Hoffmans milk over 1000 cows in northern tier Pennsylvania.